CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 this thing does the fetch and merge automatically `git fetch <repo name>/<branch>`

 # Gitignore
-is a file that allows you to specify a file or class of files to make git ignore
+is a file that allows you to specify a file or class of files to make git ignore, you can create a file in each directory to make the ignores local to the fil

 # Appendix